-mabl's coverage feature allows you to browse your app's test coverage to more easily identify gaps and quickly find which test run on each page.
-On this page, you'll find a list of all the pages that mabl has explored in your app via the default link crawler in the last two weeks.
+mabl's coverage feature allows you to browse your app's page coverage to more easily identify gaps and quickly find which test run on each page.
+On this page, you'll find a list of all the pages that mabl has explored in your app via the default link crawler in the last two weeks, filtered automatically by application.
 You can specify if you only want to view data as new as one day or as old as the last four weeks.

 For each page in coverage table, you'll be able to view the most recent screenshot from the link crawler as well as the specific URL host and URL path in the first three columns, respectively.
 You're also able to filter by the specific host and path, in addition to selecting the age range of data you'd like to view.
 You'll need to run your link crawler regularly to take advantage of this feature.
 If the link crawler is not run regularly, the calculations may not accurately reflect the coverage of your application.

 All measures are updated at least once a day

 The above metrics only present the executed page coverage from the past two weeks (by default).
 Unique steps or tests that are recorded on a specific page but are never executed, due to an upstream test failure or conditional logic, are not included in these totals.

 In addition to the above, mabl provides multiple measures to understand your level of existing coverage for a page:

 The metric captures the number of unique tests that have visited that particular page in the timeframe defined above, regardless of whether or not they interact with elements on the page.
 If the number is 0, this means that no tests visit this page other than the link crawler.
 Click anywhere in the row to view the specific test that run on this page, or easily add your own if none exist.